-Late work.
-Essays, book reviews, papers, laboratory reports, etc., must be turned in no later than the time specified by the course syllabus.
-For work not completed by the specified time, a grade of zero will be given unless an extension has been granted.
-To receive an extension, the student must present a petition for an extension to the course coordinator or instructor at least one day before the work is due, and the petition must be endorsed by the instructor.
+Essays, book reviews, papers, laboratory reports, etc. must be turned in no later than the last day a particular class meets or earlier if so specified by the instructor.
+The grade for work not done in compliance with this schedule is zero unless an extension has been granted.
+The student must present a petition for an extension to the course coordinator or instructor at least one day before the work is due, and the petition must be endorsed by the instructor.

-Changing/Dropping a Course: The first five class days of the semester are allocated for necessary changes of course.
+Changing/Dropping a Course:

+The first five class days of the semester are allocated for necessary changes of course.
 Courses may be dropped without entry in the final record within two weeks of the first day of classes.
 Courses may be dropped only after consultation with the student's adviser and the course instructor.
 Dropping a course may affect the sequencing of the program of study and may change the student's expected date of completion of the course work.

-Withdrawing from a Course: Students may withdraw from courses and receive the grade W (withdrawal) according to VUSN policy.
-For nursing courses, the student will receive the grade W (withdrawal) if less than half of the course has elapsed.
-Students may not withdraw from a course after the course is half completed.
-A student must be in good academic standing to be eligible to withdraw from a course.
+Withdrawing from a Course:

+Students may withdraw from courses and receive the grade W (withdrawal) according to the date published in the School of Nursing Calendar for each semester.
+If the course in question is a nursing course, the student will receive the grade W (withdrawal) if less than half of the course has elapsed.
+Students may not withdraw from a course after the published date in the School of Nursing Calendar or after the course is half completed, except in extenuating circumstances.
+If a Vanderbilt course is taken outside the School of Nursing, grade regulations of the appropriate school will apply.

+Repeat Courses:
-Repeat Courses: Students enrolled in the D.N.P. program may repeat a course only with the permission of the D.N.P.
-Student Admissions and Academic Affairs Committee (SAAA).

-D.N.P. students who do not earn at least a B- in any required or elective course must repeat the course.
+Students enrolled in the DNP program may repeat a course only with the permission of the DNP Student Admissions and Academic Affairs Committee (SAAA).
+DNP students who do not earn at least a B- in any required or elective course must repeat the course.

-- I. A course taken in the School of Nursing may not be repeated outside the school for credit toward the degree. - 2.
+A course taken in the School of Nursing may not be repeated outside the school for credit toward the degree.

 Nursing courses may be repeated only once.